vanvalenlab/cellSAM/docs/reproducibility.md

 ## Running the evaluation

-Once all of the above steps are complete, the evaluation can be run via the `all_runsh.sh` shell script:
+Once all of the above steps are complete, the evaluation can be run via the `all_run.sh` shell script.
+Before running, ensure that the variables at the top of the file reflect the locations of the models/dataset on your system.
+If you used the defaults in all the steps above (and unpacked the dataset in its download location) this will already be the case.

 ```bash
 $ ./all_runs.sh